 1. The Clinton administration continued to support self-regulation and free trade, although it strengthened regulation in some areas like health-related social issues.

-2. The Federal Sentencing Guidelines for Organizations, which were based on the six principles of the Defense Industry Initiative, codified into law incentives to reward organizations for taking action, such as developing effective internal legal and ethical compliance programs, in order to prevent misconduct.
+2. The Federal Sentencing Guidelines for Organizations (FSGO), which were based on the six principles of the Defense Industry Initiative, codified into law incentives to reward organizations for taking action, such as developing effective internal legal and ethical compliance programs, in order to prevent misconduct.

 a.
 The guidelines mitigate penalties for businesses that strive to minimize misconduct and establish high ethical and legal standards.